 Curved Surface Area

-The curved surface area of a cylinder (CSA) is defined as the area of the curved surface of any given cylinder having base radius ‘r’, and height ‘h’, It is also termed as Lateral surface area (LSA).
-The formula for a curved area or lateral area is given by;
+The curved surface area of a cylinder (CSA) is defined as the area of the curved surface of any given cylinder having a base radius ‘r’, and height ‘h’, It is also termed as Lateral Surface Area (LSA).
+The formula for a curved area or lateral area is given by:

 |CSA or LSA = 2π × r × h Square units|